Qasem215/Qasem215.github.io/_posts/2022-08-03-Finding-Prime-Numbers-With-Python.md

 multiples = set(range(prime*2, n+1, prime))
 ```

-Remember that when created a range the syntax is range(start, stop, step).
+Remember that when we created a range the syntax is range(start, stop, step).
 For the starting point - we don't need our number as that has already been added as a prime, so let's start our range of multiples at 2 * our number as that is the first multiple, in our case, our number is 2 so the first multiple will be 4.
 If the number we were checking was 3 then the first multiple would be 6 - and so on.

 For the stopping point of our range - we specify that we want our range to go up to 20, so we use n+1 to specify that we want 20 to be included.